-The Duke and Duchess of Cambridge don't have to worry about preparing a packed lunch for their children to take to school.
-Thomas's Battersea, where the royal children have been enrolled since Prince George started in 2017, offers a lavish menu prepared by world-class chefs - but what about dinners when the kids get home from school?
+The Prince and Princess of Wales don't have to worry about preparing a packed lunch for their children to take to school.
+Lambrook, where the royal children have been enrolled since September, offers a lavish menu for all students.
+Their £23k-per-year primary school, Thomas's Battersea, even offered a menu curated by world-class chefs - but what about dinners when the kids get home from school?

-WATCH: Royal children starting their first days of school
+WATCH: Look back on the royal children's first days of school

-The Cambridge kids even like to get involved with the cooking at home.
+The Wales children even like to get involved with the cooking at home.
 According to Vanity Fair: "When Kate or the housekeeper are preparing meals in the kitchen, Charlotte will set up shop next to them, 'her own toy set by her side to imitate.'"
 So cute!

-What do the Cambridge children eat when they get home from school?
+What do the Wales children eat when they get home from school?

-So what do school night dinners at Kensington Palace look like?
-HELLO! deep dives into the Cambridges' kitchen to discover what the royal children are served to fuel them throughout a busy week of school…
+So what do school night dinners in Adelaide Cottage look like?
+HELLO! deep dives into the Waleses kitchen to discover what the royal children are served to fuel them throughout a busy week of school.

 Lots of fresh fruit and vegetables

-The Duchess of Cambridge previously told Mary Berry that her three kids actually really enjoy eating their greens.
+The Princess of Wales previously told Mary Berry that her three kids actually really enjoy eating their greens.
 "We've got carrots, beans, beetroot - a massive favourite - Louis absolutely loves beetroot," she told the former Great British Bake Off star.

 Kate loves to cook curry, having previously revealed she enjoys making vegetable curry when cooking at home.

-The Duchess of Cambridge has a love for cooking
+The Princess of Wales has a love for cooking

 While helping prepare food at St. Luke’s Community Centre for the Commonwealth Big Lunch event in London, Kate revealed that her children's favourite dish is homemade pizza.